crispybacon/ApolloRepo/README.md

 # Apollo Repo
-My repo of Code and snippets from various acedemic works by industry programmers.
+My repo of Code and snippets as I work through various libs.
+Oneday I will put together a framework.
-Currently I am working through Ipython Interactive Computing and visualization Cookbook by Cyrille Rossant